Airtable/blocks/packages/sdk/docs/setup.md

 Click “Create block” to continue.

 Next, you’ll need to follow the on-screen instructions.
 First, open your terminal.
-Next, install Yarn by following the instructions on-screen.
-Finally, install the Airtable Blocks command line tool.
+Next, follow on-screen instructions to install the Airtable Blocks command line tool.

 > _NOTE:_ If this fails with an error like “@airtable/blocks-cli: Not found”, you likely lack